bcgov/eagle-dev-guides/dev_guides/pull_request_pipeline.md

 - **fork-placeholder** - replaced by the source fork of the pull request
 - **branch-placeholder** - replaced by branch name from source fork, case-sensitive as it is used as part of a Github URL to retrieve templates
 - **pr-placeholder** - replaced by lower case branch name, used as a prefix for all openshift resources (ie. *pr-123-eagle-public-build*) and an app label (ie. *pr-123-epic*)

+> **IMPORTANT**: Branch names must start with a character, they cannot start with a number (DNS naming requirements) or many of the Openshift Objects will not be created and the deployment will be broken.

 ## GitHub Branches